 Reimagining the Role of Technology in Higher Education

-Reimagining the Role of Technology in Higher Education is written as a supplement to the National Educational Technology Plan (NETP), building on its principles and examining them in the context of the system of higher education.
-It sets a vision for use of educational technology to improve instruction, learning, and assessment, and that recognizes the role of technology in accelerating our efforts to address issues of access, affordability, and completion at a systemic level.
+Reimagining the Role of Technology in Higher Education was written as a supplement to the National Educational Technology Plan (NETP), building on its principles and examining them in the context of the system of higher education.
+It set a vision for the use of educational technology to improve instruction, learning, and assessment, and that recognized the role of technology in accelerating efforts to address issues of access, affordability, and completion at a systemic level.

-The supplement also explores the complex ecosystem of lifelong, lifewide postsecondary learning and the ways that technology can be used to serve the needs of all the students in our system of higher education.
-The supplement describes specific actions that institutions, instructors, researchers, and policymakers, can collaborate to ensure that the system of higher education continues to innovate and improve to provide all learners with opportunities for personal growth and prosperity.
+The supplement explored the complex ecosystem of lifelong, lifewide postsecondary learning and the ways that technology could be used to serve the needs of all the students in our system of higher education.
+The supplement described specific actions on which institutions, instructors, researchers, and policymakers, could collaborate to ensure that the system of higher education continues to innovate and improve to provide all learners with opportunities for personal growth and prosperity.